 Subsistence migratory bird hunters Luke George, Gunnar Carroll, Whitlam Adams, and Bonnie Aishana.
 Photo: Geoff Carroll

-Kawerak Social Science Program Kawerak, Inc., provides lots of information on traditional uses of resources in their area.
+- Kawerak Social Science Program – Kawerak, Inc., provides information on traditional uses of resources in their area.

 Articles and Reports:

-Co-management strengthens Marine Mammal Research in Alaska October 2012 article on the NOAA Fisheries Service website describing their work with Alaska Native organizations, includng the Alaska Beluga Whale Committee, the Alaska Eskimo Whaling Commission, and the Ice Seal Committee.
+- Co-management strengthens Marine Mammal Research in Alaska – October 2012 article on the NOAA Fisheries Service website describing their work with Alaska Native organizations, including the Alaska Beluga Whale Committee, the Alaska Eskimo Whaling Commission, and the Ice Seal Committee.

-Sharing and Distritribution of Whale Meat and other edible parts by the Inupiat Whalers in Barrow, Alaska, USA Research Report by Nobuhiro Kishigami (2013) for the National Museum of Ethnology in Osaka, Japan.
+- Sharing and Distribution of Whale Meat and other edible parts by the Inupiat Whalers in Barrow, Alaska, USA – Research Report by Nobuhiro Kishigami (2013) for the National Museum of Ethnology in Osaka, Japan.